sparkworm/AcerolaJam/README.md

 You are purple.
 All others are gold.
 But their blood is red.
-They bear you ill will.bbebbbb
+They bear you ill will.
 They want you dead.

 You can become red like their insides.